England at the FIFA World Cup: Qatar 2022

 In qualifying for the 2022 FIFA World Cup, England were drawn in UEFA Group I along with Poland, Hungary, Albania, Andorra and San Marino.

 The qualifying process began in March 2021, with England winning each of their first five matches: 5–0 at home to San Marino, 2–0 away to Albania, 2–1 at home to Poland, 4–0 away to Hungary and 4–0 at home to Andorra.
-They were then held to a 1–1 draw in the return match against Poland at the Stadion Narodowy in Warsaw, substitute Damian Szymański scoring a 92nd-minute equaliser after Harry Kane had given England the lead midway through the second half.
+They were then held to a 1–1 draw in the return match against Poland at the Kazimierz Górski National Stadium in Warsaw, substitute Damian Szymański scoring a 92nd-minute equaliser after Harry Kane had given England the lead midway through the second half.
 They returned to winning ways in October 2021 with a 5–0 away win over Andorra, before another draw at home to Hungary a few days later.
 Nevertheless, a 5–0 win at home to Albania in November 2021 meant England needed just a point in their final World Cup qualifier away to San Marino, then the bottom-ranked side in the world rankings, to win the group and secure automatic qualification.
 England beat San Marino 10–0, their record victory in a competitive match, to finish top of the group, six points clear of Poland.

 The final draw for the World Cup took place on 1 April 2022 at the Doha Exhibition and Convention Center.
 They were the seeded team in Group B, into which they were drawn with Iran, the United States and the winners of UEFA Play-off Path A, later confirmed to be Wales.